anzenker/master_thesis_anzenker_2025/README.md

 ###### -------------------------------------------------------------------------------------------------------------------------
 <a name="OS"></a>
 ## 2. Hardware and Operating System
-All steps except dorado basecalling were successfully executed on Linux-based systems with an x86_64 architecture.
+All steps except dorado basecalling were tested on Linux-based systems with an x86_64 architecture.

 Dorado basecalling was executed on Linux-based systems (x86_64) equipped either with NVIDIA RTX 6000 Ada Generation or NVIDIA Tesla V100-DGXS-32GB GPUs.